jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 ### Basic Lucas-Kanade

-##### window size and Gaussian sigma
+##### <mark> window size and Gaussian sigma </mark>

-- For the pre-gradient filter, a Gaussian of size 15x15 and sigma=1 can be adopted.
-It doesn't matter too much.
+- For the pre-gradient filter, a 15x15 Gaussian kernel with sigma=1 is good.
+But It doesn't matter too much.
-- For the M matrix summation, there is a window function. (mentioned Harris detector chapter).
-Ideally you should do some trial and error.
+- There is a window function in the M matrix summation step as well. (mentioned Harris detector chapter).
+Ideally, you should do some trial and error.
 Nonetheless, I found that larger and heavier filters tend to be more consistent.
+As a simple first attempt, go for 25x25 Gaussian kernel with sigma=3.

 ##### Applicable scenarios